 Any first-time visitor will have their plate full from Madrid’s myriad attractions.
 The art museums alone will take up one or two days but if you’re staying long enough, then you may be interested in going on a day trip from Madrid.

-From historic cities to prominent wine regions to iconic landmarks that have inspired art and literature, there are plenty of reasons to go beyond the city and explore the many fascinating destinations around Madrid.
+From historic cities to prominent wine regions to iconic landmarks that have inspired art and literature, there are plenty of reasons to go on a day trip and explore the many fascinating destinations around Madrid.

 Save This on Pinterest!

 No time to read this guide on the best day trips from Madrid?
 Click on the save button and pin it for later!

 Most of the places recommended in this guide are easily accessible thanks to Spain’s efficient railway system.
 However, timetables aren’t always ideal.

 To make the most of your day trip from Madrid, you may want to consider getting a rental car.
 Trains and buses are convenient but driving is the best way to experience Spain and Europe.

 We rented a car and drove from San Sebastian to Santiago de Compostela.
 It made our trip so much more enjoyable because it gave us the freedom to stop wherever we wanted, whenever we wanted.

 Time is a key factor when choosing a day trip out of Madrid so I’ve organized this list by traveling time.
 Click on the links below to jump to any section of the guide.
 Estimated times are for one-way travel.